 My previous work has centered on manuscript studies and materiality in medieval science.
 In June 2017, I studied the representations of human difference through the bodies of animals in late medieval classifactory texts, by working with late medieval bestiaries in Florence, London, and Cambridge.In my role as Graduate Fellow at the New York Botanical Garden in Summer 2019, I worked with several early print copies of the De Secretis Nature and other medical incunabula, examining the prevalence of reader annotation as a method of tracking shifting attitudes toward medical authority and responsibility for care in the late medieval period.
 Also in Summer 2019, I worked with a fifteenth century manuscript of the Regime du Corps at the Morgan Library, and produced an article with the Synapsis Journal of health humanities, which can be found here.

 I am extremely passionate about the public humanities, and I present my work with the intention that it be widely accessible.
 I am also invested in multimodal projects, because of their potential to reach wide audiences and present academic topics in an entirely new way.
-Currently, in addition to my academic work, I am producing a podcast about medieval culture in modern life, which will premiere later this year.
+Currently, in addition to my academic work, I am producing a podcast about medieval culture in modern life, which is ongoing.

 My translation of Thomas Hoccleve’s Ballades to Henry Somer, published by the International Hoccleve Society, can be found here.